 Porting the Go Compilation System

 The Go language is a compiled language.
 Figure 1 shows the process from the source code to an executable file.
 The Go program is compiled into a binary file.
 The file is loaded by the OS to the memory and executed by the CPU.
 The process is similar to that in C/ C++.
 The difference is that the Go program has its unique compiler, assembler, and linker.
-The architecture of the Kunpeng server is different from that of the x86 server.
-As a result, the Go compilation system of the Kunpeng server is also different from that of the x86 server.
+Due to the architectural differences between Kunpeng and x86, the Go compilation systems also vary.
 During porting, you need to install different compiler suites for the architectures.
-If the code contains the Go assembly, adaptation modification is required.
+If the codebase contains Go assembly code, adaptation is required.

 The following describes how to port the Go compilation system to the Kunpeng platform.
-Download the latest AArch64 Golang, which has a better support for AArch64.
-The recommended version is 1.13 or later.
+Download the latest AArch64 Golang that has a better support for AArch64.
+Versions 1.13 and later are recommended.

 Download address: https://go.dev/dl/